 - Action with integrity

 In terms of service to customers, the company prioritizes customers in its operations.
 Walmart also recognizes the contributions of each employee to the success of the business.
-In addition, the firm strives for excellence in the performance of individuals, teams, and the entire organization.
-In terms of maintaining integrity, Walmart promotes the virtues of honesty, fairness, and impartiality in decision-making.
+In addition, the firm strives for excellence in the performance of individual workers, teams, and the entire organization.
+In terms of maintaining integrity, Walmart promotes the virtues of honesty, fairness, and impartiality in decision-making processes.

 Walmart’s organizational structure is ideal for the company’s type of business and global scope of operations.
+Managerial control and influence are maximized through this corporate structure, despite the vastness of the company’s retail and related operations.
 However, Walmart can improve in applying its beliefs in the context of its organizational culture.
 These beliefs are ideal.
-Still, the company is frequently criticized about its failure to address employees’ concerns regarding low wages.
+Still, the company is frequently criticized for its failure to address employees’ concerns regarding low wages.
 Such criticisms point to the difference between the belief of respect for individuals in the organization’s culture, and the actual treatment of the employees.
 Thus, a suitable recommendation for Walmart is to implement more effective measures for fulfilling the respect for the individual component of the organizational culture.